« Shintaido: The body is a message of the universe » written by Hiroyuki Aoki

 Read more about Episode 9

 What do a cobbler, an infant, and a Buddhist statue have in common?
 This may sound at first like the set-up for a joke, or simply an absurd question.
-But in fact, here Aoki describes how his search for principles of truly natural movement led beyond the formulaic prescriptions common in many traditional martial arts.
-“Even though babies have had no physical training, their expression of power is so strong and automatic that it is difficult for us to imitate,” he writes.
-Paradoxically, he sees a similarity in the movements of master craftsmen (who of course are highly trained): “On close inspection, I discovered that as an artisan works, his seemingly slow movements are soft and devoid of shoulder tension.”
-Integrating these observations with the study of the postures and hand gestures of ancient Buddhist statues led Aoki to the signature gesture of Shintaido called “kai sho ken,” the wide-open hand with palm and fingers completely stretched and extended.
-Aoki describes this discovery: “I finally found that the open hand
+But in fact, here Aoki describes how his search for principles of truly natural movement led beyond the formulaic prescriptions common in many traditional martial arts. âEven though babies have had no physical training, their expression of power is so strong and automatic that it is difficult for us to imitate,â he writes.
+Paradoxically, he sees a similarity in the movements of master craftsmen (who of course are highly trained): âOn close inspection, I discovered that as an artisan works, his seemingly slow movements are soft and devoid of shoulder tension.â Integrating these observations with the study of the postures and hand gestures of ancient Buddhist statues led Aoki to the signature gesture of Shintaido called âkai sho ken,â the wide-open hand with palm and fingers completely stretched and extended.
+Aoki describes this discovery: âI finally found that the open hand⊠was stronger than the hardest fist because when we open our hands, we can automatically express the full power of our life energy.â In combination with other hand positions such as a tight fist or a completely relaxed hand, the open hand becomes one of the fundamentals of the holistic training system that was soon to be named âShintaido.â

 Top of Page

-Episode 10: “Giving voice to the hidden cosmic breath”
+Episode 10: âGiving voice to the hidden cosmic breathâ

 Section of the Book: